Primary education

 Primary education is the first stage of formal education, coming after preschool/kindergarten and before secondary education.
 Primary education takes place in primary schools, elementary schools, or first schools and middle schools, depending on the location.
 Hence, in the United Kingdom and some other countries, the term primary is used instead of elementary.

-There is no commonly agreed on duration of primary education, but often three to six years of elementary school, and in some countries (like the US) the first seven to nine years are considered primary education.
+The duration varies by country, but it typically lasts between three and six years.
+In some countries, such as the United States, the first seven to nine years of schooling are considered part of primary education.

 The International Standard Classification of Education considers primary education as a single phase where programs are typically designed to provide fundamental reading, writing, and mathematics skills and establish a solid foundation for learning.
 This is ISCED Level 1: Primary education or the first stage of basic education.
 (Note: Basic education corresponds to the first nine years of formal schooling and is made of two levels distinguished as Levels 1 and 2.
 Level 1 should correspond to primary education and Level 2 to lower secondary.
 ISCED.)